CallTrack/CalTrack-Android/README.md

 ## Let us introduce our self, CalTrack

-CalTrack, shorts for Calorie Tracker, just as it's name, our application help provide user to monitor daily calorie intake.
-You choose your meal using food recognition using machine learning, or using search feature.
+CalTrack, shorts for Calorie Tracker, just as it's name, our application help user to monitor daily calorie intake.
+You can choose your meal using food recognition using machine learning, or using search feature.
 We hope that people able to live a healthy life using our application to provide their daily calorie.

 ## Libraries